-Xoe: or Vampires, and Werewolves, and Demons, Oh My!
-(Xoe Meyers #1) by Sara C. Roethle
+Xoe: or Vampires, And Werewolves, And Demons, Oh My! by Sara C. Roethle

 Paranormal, contemporary YA romance is right up her alley.
-It has to be set in present day though.
+It has to be set in the present-day though.
 I found that out the hard way last summer when I bought a small pile of Vampire-y chapter books for her summer reading because she loved the Twilight series.

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.

 Starting Preschool or Kindergarten Reading Lists

 By Entering Grade Reading Lists